camunda/camunda-docs/docs/product-manuals/zeebe/tasklist-deployment-guide/configuration.md

 </Configuration>
 ```

-By default, Console log appender will be used.
+By default Console log appender will be used.

-#### JSON logging configuration
+### JSON logging configuration

 You can choose to output logs in JSON format (Stackdriver compatible).
 To enable it, define
 the environment variable ```TASKLIST_LOG_APPENDER``` like this: